johnuzoma/sales-analytics/README.md

 ### Overview
-This personal project demonstrates how to build a scalable and maintainable data pipeline for sales analytics.
-The pipeline ingests raw sales data from Amazon S3, processes and transforms it using Snowflake and dbt, and exposes business insights via a Looker dashboard.
+This personal project demonstrates how to ingest raw sales data from Amazon S3 into Snowflake, process and transform it using dbt, and exposes business insights via a Looker dashboard.

 ### Key Features
 - Scalable cloud-based architecture